 From beer to bourbon.

-What’s the upshot of all this activity?
-Carbon dioxide and more importantly for us, alcohol.
-This transforms the mash into “distiller's beer”.
-Because it looks, smells and tastes like a rich beer.
+What’s the result of all this activity?
+Carbon dioxide and, more importantly for us, alcohol.
+This transforms the mash into “distiller’s beer,” so called because it looks, smells, and tastes like a rich beer.

 Distilled twice for one smooth flavor.